vermont42/ProgrammaticLayout/README.md

 breedBrowseView.isHidden = true
 ```

 This fixes the choppiness.
-The author would welcome a less-hacky solution.
+The Author is open to less-hacky suggestions.

 22\.
 Time for some breed info.
 In `BreedDetailView.swift`, replace the definition of `BreedDetailView` with the following: